Malcolm Wilson (motorsport): Rally driver career

-In 1990, he began to drive Sierra Cosworths for a Ford team with Nicky Grist co-driving, mostly at British events then as part of a wider WRC programme in 1991.
+In 1990, Wilson began to drive Sierra Cosworths for a Ford team with Nicky Grist co-driving, mostly at British events then as part of a wider WRC programme in 1991.
 He won the British Rally Championship in 1994 at the wheel of Ford Escorts.
 In the years after, Wilson has driven occasionally at selected events.
 In September 2008, Wilson took part in the Colin McRae Forest Stages Rally in a VK Vodka Kick sponsored Ford Escort RS1800 with co-driver Peter Martin.
 He was one of a number of ex-World and British champions to take part in the event ran in memory of McRae, who died in 2007.

 Aside from rallying competition, he was also Ford's chief test driver, developing new rally cars including the short lived RS1700T and RS200 models.

 M-Sport

 Wilson formed Malcolm Wilson Motorsport in 1979, primarily to facilitate his own rallying career and offering motorsport services to customers such as rally car preparation.
 Reflecting his driving career, the company grew steadily through the 1980s and 90s until in 1996, the company was contracted by Ford to run the Ford World Rally Team from the 1997 season.
 The company became known as M-Sport in 1998.
 Following the withdrawal of Ford from rallying in 2012, M-Sport have continued to enter the World Rally Championship independently and are the manufacturer of Ford's Groups Rally cars.
 Other business for the company has included the Ford Raptor Rally-Raid car, Bentley Continental GT3 car preparation and engines for BTCC.